 The current Police and Crime Plan was put together by the previous Police and Crime Commissioner, Tony Lloyd.
 It sets out the following policing priorities:

 - Putting victims at the centre

 - Dealing with terrorism, serious organised crime and maintaining public safety

 - Investing in and delivering high quality policing services

 - Building and strengthening partnerships

-The policing precept is the amount you contribute to local policing through your council tax bill.
+The Mayoral Police and Crime Commissioner precept is the amount you contribute to local policing through your council tax bill.
 The amount you pay will depend on the value of your property (your tax band).

 Greater Manchester Police